Vacharaesorn Vivacharawongse: Early life and education

 Vacharaesorn was born on 27 May 1981.
 He is the second son of King Maha Vajiralongkorn and Sujarinee Vivacharawongse.
 When he was born, he had the rank of "Mom Chao" as Mom Chao Vacharaesorn Mahidol.

 He started his education at Churairat Kindergarten in Bangkok, before attending Chulalongkorn University Demonstration Elementary School from 1987 to 1989, and then Chitralada School.
 In 1990, he was at Hill House School in Knightsbridge.
 From 1991 he attended Sunningdale School in Berkshire, where he finished his primary education.
 Following this, Vacharaesorn and his older brother, Juthavachara, attended Harrow School in London.

-In 1996, he, his brothers, and mother were exiled from Thailand to the United States.
-Along with his brothers, he lost his royal titles.
+Upon his parents' divorce in 1996, Vacharaesorn was stripped of his royal titles and exiled to the United States, along with his mother and brothers.
 His first jobs in the U.S. were selling hot dogs and vacuum cleaners.
 After that, he went to study at the Trinity Preparatory School.
 With an interest in law, he continued his studies earning a BA degree at Stetson University and, in 2006, a JD degree at Stetson University College of Law.
 He thereafter received an LL.M in International Law from the George Washington University Law School in Washington, DC.

 His family home is located in Mount Vernon, New York.